AGRINFO AGRINFO logo

 Timeline

-The 0.05 mg/kg MRL for gherkins will apply from 27 September 2023.
+The 0.05 mg/kg MRL for gherkins applies since 27 September 2023.

 Recommended Actions

-Suppliers to the EU market of fruit, vegetables, cereals and hops (with the exception of courgettes, gherkins, and beans/peas without pods) should check for current use of isoxaben on these products and seek alternative solutions to isoxaben.
+Suppliers to the EU market of fruit, vegetables, cereals, and hops (with the exception of courgettes, gherkins, and beans/peas without pods) should check for current use of isoxaben on these products and seek alternative solutions to isoxaben.
 Suppliers of strawberries should verify whether existing agricultural practices are compatible with the reduced MRL of 0.01 mg/kg.

 Background